adriendjn/ML_Project2/README.md

 ## Building submissions for the baselines

-In order to run the scripts to build the predictions of the baseline, the scripts are made to be run from within the the folder `glove` or `tfidf-glove` and once you are inside of it run respectively `python model_glove.py` or `python model_tfidf_glove.py`
+In order to run the scripts to build the predictions of the baseline, the scripts are made to be run from within the folder `glove` or `tfidf-glove` and once you are inside of it run respectively `python model_glove.py` or `python model_tfidf_glove.py`

 ## Building the final submission